Shanghi/Reactions/README.md

 Each action can have any amount of reactions and a random one will be chosen.
 * Reacting can have a chance set so that it won't happen 100% of the time.
 * After reacting, there's a global cooldown time before another reaction will be used.
 Each action can override this to have its own time (or no cooldown at all).
-You can limit them other ways to like to only let it happen every 20 fights.
+You can limit them other ways too like to only let it happen every 20 fights.
 * Each individual reaction can have many conditions set, like to only be picked if it's morning time in a battleground while you're in cat form wearing a specific item and the spell you used critically hit a gnome.
 * Reactions can be chat messages, non-protected commands like /invite, scripts, or a mix of all.
 Messages can use variables like the target's name, custom tags you can make like {race} to pick a random race from a list, and randomized text like "There were (two|three|four) of them!"
 You can do multiple things at once (like say something then use /sleep) and optionally have pauses between each thing (which can have specific or random times).